4 August 2023

 on course website

-Health Data Science and Data Analytics in Healthcare (Level 2)online course
+Health Data Science and Data Analytics in Healthcare (Level 2)

 Health Data Science is an exciting new area that combines scientific inquiry, statistical knowledge, substantive expertise, and computer programming in the area of healthcare and biomedicine.
 One of the main challenges for businesses, research institutes, and policy makers when using big health data is to find people with the appropriate skills.
 Students taking this module will be introduced to the most fundamental data analytic tools and techniques, and learn how to use specialised software to analyse real-world health data.